qor/worker/README.md

 ## Things to note

 - If a Job is scheduled within 2 minutes of the current time, then it will be run immediately.
-- It is possible, via the admin interface, to abort a currently running job: view the Job's data via `Worker > Running` or `Worker > All Jobs` and press the `Abort running Job` button.
+- It is possible, via the admin interface, to abort a currently running job: view the Job's data via `Workers > Running` or `Workers > All Jobs` and press the `Abort running Job` button.
-- It is possible, via the admin interface, to abort a scheduled job: view the Job's data via `Worker > All Jobs` and press the `Abort scheduled Job` button.
+- It is possible, via the admin interface, to abort a scheduled job: view the Job's data via `Workers > Scheduled` or `Workers > All Jobs` and press the `Cancel scheduled Job` button.
+- It is possible, via the admin interface, to update a scheduled job, including setting a new date and time: view the Job's data via `Workers > Scheduled` or `Workers > All Jobs`, update the `Schedule Time` field's value, and press the `Update scheduled Job` button.
+Note: scheduling a Job to a date/time in the past will see the Job get run immediately.

 ## [Qor Support](https://github.com/qor/qor)